openstack/openstack-manuals/doc/cli-reference/source/neutron.rst

 **Positional arguments:**

 ``FLAVOR``
-  Name or ID of the flavor to associate.
+  ID or name of the flavor to associate.

 ``FLAVOR_PROFILE``
   ID of the flavor profile to be associated with the